The Fleet Zoo

 Why Fleet Size Matters

-Distributed training performance is dominated by communication overhead.
+Distributed training performance is dominated by communication overhead in large-scale systems such as DistBelief [1].
 As you add more nodes, each all-reduce synchronization step must transfer gradient data across the fabric.
-The DistributedModel models this trade-off using the ring all-reduce formula [1]:
+The DistributedModel models this trade-off using the ring all-reduce cost model from Patarasuk and Yuan’s bandwidth-optimal all-reduce analysis [2]:

 \[T_{\text{dp}} = 2(N-1) \cdot \left(\frac{M/N}{BW} + L\right)\]